 Infigen has committed to contributing $50,000 to the Bodangora Community Foundation each year for the first 25 years of the operation of the wind farm.
 The successful applicants in the first round of the Bodangora Community Fund were announced by the Fund Assessment Panel established by the Dubbo Regional Council on 15 December 2017.

-The first round of funding received 24 applications from not for profit groups for projects worth over $155,000 in total.
-Of these applications eight projects were selected and granted funding.
-View all winners here.
+The first two rounds of funding received 42 applications from not for profit groups for projects.
+Of these applications, 16 projects were selected and granted funding.

 For questions about future rounds of funding, please contact the Council’s Community and Recreation Division: (02) 6801 4000 or email@example.com.